dsalcido-ucsd/dSalcidoSparkProject/README.md

 ### Model 1 (MS3)

 GBT tuned achieves the best generalization (val AUC-ROC 0.6749).
 Click prediction is dominated by recency and momentum: `rolling_popularity_24h` alone accounts for 32% of predictive power.
-The cold-start gap (87.8% of impressions are cold; ~0.02 AUC disadvantage) is a fundamental feature-availability problem — cold articles have no engagement signals, not a modeling capacity problem.
+The cold-start gap (87.8% of impressions are cold, ~0.02 AUC disadvantage) is a feature-availability problem, not a modeling capacity problem.
+Cold articles simply have no engagement signals to draw on.

 **Improvements for MS3 models:**
 - Add 768-dim contrastive/RoBERTa article embeddings for cold-start semantic signal